learn-co-curriculum/reading-ios-creatingMethods/README.md

 The real beauty of methods lies in not needing to understand all of the ins-and-outs of how any single method works in order to apply that method to given circumstance.
 Sure, we need to understand *what* the method does in order to apply it appropriately, but that's a far cry from knowing its inner workings.
 A helpful image is of using a common applicance like a vending machine: you don't need a degree in mechanical engineering in order to trade a handful of coins for a soda—you simply need to meet the input requirements ($1.25 in change) and understand its interface (press a button).

-But how does exactly does the vending machine accept the payment, receive the instruction, and return the correct result?
+But how exactly does the vending machine accept the payment, receive the instruction, and return the correct result?
 Well, that's the job of the designer to figure out!

 ## Method Anatomy 201